By Jena Griffiths | October 27, 2014

 I spent a fortune trying to find a solution, trying every healing art that I thought might help.
 I got some relief from someone who spent and hour a week stretching the leg tendon, but the result was worse in the end because I became even more out of balance.
 Eventually one hip was 6cm higher than the other!

-Fortunately a friend told me about a traditional oesteopath who was able to diagnose the cause.
+Fortunately a friend told me about a traditional oesteopath who was able to diagnose the cause and I did research and read more about it before going there.
 She used stomach massage to move my organs (Kidneys, liver etc) back into position and within half an hour my hips were 100% level again!
 I was amazed and delighted.
 It took a few more treatments to fully recover, and rebalance, but I was healed.
 I hate to think what may have happened to me had I not found her and the colleague she referred me to for the follow up sessions.

 I thought I would post this here in case it helped someone else in future looking for sciatica or back pain solutions online.

 If you are searching for an oestepath make sure your practitioner practices traditional Osteopathy from one of the many schools founded by Philippe Druelle D.O

 For example in Switzerland SICO Swiss International College of Osteopathy has a list of certified practitioners.

 The reason I emphasize this form of oestopathy is because the practitioner I went to before, who was stretching the tendon, also called himself a “oesteopath” but wasn’t the traditional type!
 So all I can say is beware – it seems the name “oestopath” has been taken over and is now used by people who are practicing something entirely different!
 (I guess this happens in every field.
 A bit like palm readers calling themselves hand analysts.)

 Other systems that might help heal back or leg pain -are Rolfing or perhaps Chinese stomach massage (Chi Nei Tsang) .